Samsung/Tizen.NET/_posts/2019-10-02-Add-Tizen-project.md

 </ContentPage>
 ```

-Checkout how it looks on the Wearable target emulator.
+You can check out how it looks on the Wearable target emulator.
 ![][tizen-emulator]